Shahidullah Shahid

-Sheikh Maqbool Orakzai, known as Shahidullah Shahid and later as Abu Umar Maqbool al Khurasani, was a Pakistani Islamic militant who served in senior roles in both the Tehrik-i-Taliban Pakistan and in the Islamic State's province in Afghanistan and Pakistan.
+Sheikh Maqbool Orakzai (died 9 July 2015), known as Shahidullah Shahid and later as Abu Umar Maqbool al Khurasani, was a Pakistani Islamic militant who had senior roles in both the Tehrik-i-Taliban Pakistan (TTP) and the Islamic State's province in Afghanistan and Pakistan.

 History

 Tehrik-i-Taliban Pakistan

-Shahid served as a top spokesman for the Pakistani Taliban since the group was formed in 2006.
+Shahid served as a top spokesman for the militant group TTP since it was formed in 2006.

 Islamic State

-On 21 October 2014 he was sacked by the Pakistani Taliban for his pledge of allegiance to Abu Bakr al-Baghdadi and the Islamic State, which he had made a week prior.
+On 21 October 2014 he was sacked by the TTP for his pledge of allegiance to Abu Bakr al-Baghdadi and the Islamic State, which he had made a week prior.

 Death

 On 9 July 2015, he was killed in an American airstrike in Dih Bala District, Nangarhar Province, Afghanistan.
 Gul Zaman, a militant commander from Pakistan’s Orakzai tribal region, was also killed in the strike.